Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Evaluation

+Our results differ from the results of \cite{Nakamura2016} in one respect.
+Paper \cite{Nakamura2016} reported a significant decrease in the error rate by incorporating the modification models into the note pattern MM.
+This can be explained by the fact that the state space of the note pattern MM in \cite{Nakamura2016} did not span all possible note patterns and the search space was extended by incorporating note modifications.
+This bias towards decreasing the performance of the basic note pattern MM can be clearly seen in the evaluation results (\cite{Nakamura2016}, Table 1), and it is removed in our results by constructing note pattern MMs with a search space equivalent to other types of MMs.

-We manually analyzed the estimation errors made by MetMM2B, which had the lowest error rates, for the real data.
-There were around $70$ errors (corresponding to an error rate of $2.08\%$) in the transcription results and $43$ of them were clear performance errors.
+We manually analysed the estimation errors made by MetMM2B, which had the lowest error rates, for the real data.
+There were approximately $70$ errors (corresponding to an error rate of $2.08\%$) in the transcription results and $43$ of them were clear performance errors.
 Note that a performance error of one note onset usually induces two estimation errors of note values.
 The remaining estimation errors were caused by less clear but significant timing deviations.
-There was a performance where complex rhythms with frequent tied notes were not accurately played, for which the model made $18$ estimation errors.
-From these error analyses, we found that the limiting transcription accuracy of around $2\%$ is reasonable for this test dataset.
+There was a performance where complex rhythms with frequent tied notes were not accurately played, and the model made $18$ estimation errors.
+From these error analyses, we found that the limiting transcription accuracy of approximately $2\%$ is reasonable for this test dataset.

 The transcription examples in Fig.~\ref{fig:TrEx} demonstrate the effect of the Bayesian learning of piece-specific score models.
 This piece has repetitions of a tied dotted rhythm (see the first bars of the segments in Fig.~\ref{fig:TrEx}), which are played with inaccurate timings.
 Since this rhythm is not common, the MetMM2 method using a generic score model made errors when the timing deviations were too large.
 In contrast, the MetMM2B method was able to recognize the correct rhythm in most cases by inducing the piece-specific score model capturing these repetitions and in effect cancelling out the timing deviations.